apptainer/singularity-userdocs/container_recipes.rst

 earlier than 2.3 if you need files during %post, you should copy files from your host to ``$SINGULARITY_ROOTFS`` to move them into the container.
 For >2.3 you can add files to the container (added before
 %post) using the %files section.
-We can see the difference between
-%setup and %post in the following asciicast:

 In the above, we see that copying something to ``$SINGULARITY_ROOTFS`` during ``%setup`` was successful to move the file into the container, but copying during ``%post`` was not.
 Let’s